gusbakers/enterprise-internal-assistant/README.md

 Most portfolio agent projects I see do one thing — RAG over a folder of PDFs.
 I wanted something closer to what an internal assistant at an actual company would need: routing between **structured data (SQL)** and **unstructured documents (RAG)** across multiple domains, not just one.

-This is part of my push into AI/ML Engineering roles after finishing my MS in Machine Learning at Cornell Tech.
-I wanted hands-on experience with agent orchestration, not just the theory.

 ---